kedacore/keda-docs/content/scalers/postgresql.md

 Finally, a user inserts a query that returns the desired value

 - `query:` What query to poll postgresql with.
 Query must return an integer.
+- `targetQueryValue` - a threshold that is used as `targetAverageValue` in HPA.

 This is an example of using a full connection string:
 ```yaml